qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 map view as you pan and zoom in and out.

 Next to the coordinate display you will find the scale display.
 It shows the scale of the map view.
-If you zoom in or out, |qg| shows you the current scale.
-There is a scale selector, which allows you to choose between predefined scales from 1:500 to 1:1000000.
+If you zoom in or out, QGIS shows you the current scale.
+There is a scale selector, which allows you to choose among :ref:`predefined and custom scales
+<predefinedscales>`.

 To the right of the scale display you can define a current clockwise rotation for your map view in degrees.